electricimp/Usb/DriverDevelopmentGuide.md

 } // class
 ```

+**NOTE** Not all error codes indicate actual error status.
+However the USB framework doesn't filter out such error code to provide full information for device driver.
+See more information [here](https://electricimp.com/docs/resources/usberrors/).

 #### read(data, onComplete)

 Asynchronously reads data through the endpoint.
 Throws exception if the endpoint is closed, or has incompatible type, or already busy.